 An RT PCR test is a globally recognized standard procedure to evaluate whether you have been infected by the COVID-19 virus.
 Experts recommend the RT PCR swab test as the most accurate diagnostic COVID test.
-Nowadays, you can even get the RT PCR test at home.
-Apart from being accurate, it is also quite efficient and you can get your RT PCR report in just 8 hours.
-In most cases, you can also receive your RT PCR report online.
+Nowadays, you can even get this test done at home.
+Apart from being accurate, it is also quite efficient and you can get your test report in just 8 hours.
+In most cases, you can also receive your RT PCR test report online.

-To learn more about the functions of an RT PCR test, and how to interpret the RT PCR test result, read on.
+To learn more about the functions of this test and how to interpret the RT PCR test report, read on.

-PCR stands for polymerase chain reaction.
+What is a PCR test for COVID?A PCR is a polymerase chain reaction test.
 This test works to detect the genetic material of a specific organism, like a virus.
 At the time of administering the test, if the virus is present, the PCR test can detect it.
 In fact, it is sensitive enough to detect virus fragments as well.
 So even after your infection has abated, a PCR test can still identify whether you were infected or not.

 For COVID-19, the RT PCR test looks for the causative virus.
 This is the SARS-CoV-2 virus.
 The test specifically looks for the presence of genetic material, or RNA, of the SARS-CoV-2 virus in your respiratory system.
 The specimens are amplified in order to turn RNA into DNA.
 Once a certain amount of DNA has been reached, the test will show whether or not the SARS-CoV-2 virus is present.
 If it is, the person will test positive for COVID-19.
-So, the RT PCR test meaning for COVID is simply a positive result and suggests that you are likely to be carrying the SARS-CoV-2 virus.
+So, the positive RT PCR test means that you are likely to be carrying the SARS-CoV-2 virus.

 The RT PCR test is an authorized test for COVID-19 globally.
 It has been authorized since February 2020, i.e. since the COVID-19 pandemic started in most countries.
 It is mainly recommended if people: